-Diana Markosian’s Santa Barbara recreates the story of her family’s journey from post-Soviet Russia to the U.S. in the 1990s.
+Santa Barbara is the debut monograph by Diana Markosian, a talented artist who works at the intersection of photography and film.
+The series recreates the story of Markosian’s family’s journey from post-Soviet Russia to the U.S. in the 1990s.

 Number of pages: 216